lucashuet93/botbuilder-proactivemessaging/node/README.md

 The bot will need to accept requests on a different endpoint than /api/messages and will need to message the user there, though it is outside the scope of the bot's onTurn handler.
 The Bot Framework enables this functionality through the ```continueConversation()``` method on the BotFrameworkAdapter class. ```continueConversation()``` accepts an instance of the ConversationReference class, so requests to the endpoint must contain a stored instance of a conversation reference object.

-The following code should be added to the index.js file, which creates an /api/proactive endpoint that expects a request bodies containing a conversation reference and message:
+The following code should be added to the index.js file, which creates an /api/proactive endpoint that expects a request body containing a conversation reference and message:

 ```javascript
 server.post('/api/proactive', async (req, res) => {